Posted November 23, 2009

 Unfortunately, cyber criminals are encountering success with this attack method because similar attacks continue today.
 Over the weekend, both Cyveillance and its customers received multiple emails similar to the one below:

 Like in the attack illustrated in our October posting, the email requests the user to click on a link to false Web page.
-The Web page instructs the user to download a file that contained Malware: A generic term for a software that is designed to disable or otherwise damage computers, networks and computer systems LookingGlass Cyber (n) - another type of cold that can destroy a computer by latching on to destroy other programs..
+The Web page instructs the user to download a file that contained Malware: Software that is intended to damage or disable computers and computer systems..
 The malware in the attack above was downloaded and analyzed by the Cyveillance Security Lab.
-Once installed, the malware made several communication attempts to URLs at 220.127.116.11/livs/rec.php and 18.104.22.168/lcc/ip2.gif.
+Once installed, the malware made several communication attempts to URLs at 184.108.40.206/livs/rec.php and 220.127.116.11/lcc/ip2.gif.
 The first URL received encrypted data from the infected host making it difficult for security researchers to analyze while the 2nd URL was a Zeus Binary used to capture banking credentials.

 IT departments should continue to monitor for suspicious activity related to the attack described above as well as educate their users on the latest threats that plague the Internet.
 Users can minimize the potential for falling victim to email and Web-based attacks by never clicking on links within emails and only accessing their online applications through known Web sites and pages.